brianhigh/computing_bootcamp/R/data_wrangling_in_r.md

 ## Define Custom Plot Theme

-Define a custom theme to set the text options, margins, and remove the legend.
+Define a custom theme to set the text options and margins.

 ```r